whitestone-LYNX/fake-app-builder/README.md

 ## How to run

+Open a terminal wherever you saved the `.py`-file.
+Enter this:
 ```
 python fake_app_builder.py
 ```

-That's it — a window opens and you're good to go.
+That's it, you're good to go.

 ---